SergeiOssokine/droughwatch_capstone/docs/user_guide/inference_pipeline.md

 The 3 tasks here are of course:

 - Processing: turn raw data to processed data ready to be used for the model.
 This reuses the [same code]() that was used for this purpose in the training pipeline.
-- Inference: the model is loaded and is run on the data to produce predictions for the label of every image
+- Inference: the model is loaded and is run on the data to produce predictions for the label of every image.
 - Observe: a set of metrics looking at the behaviour of the model is computed using `Evidently`:
-    1. The class distribution (i.e. what share of all the predictions fall in each class)
+    1. The class distribution (i.e. what share of all the predictions fall in each class) as measured by the $\chi^{2}$ [test](https://docs.evidentlyai.com/reference/data-drift-algorithm).
-    2. The prediction drift: a measure of the difference between the distribution of predictions classes on the new data vs the distribution on the training data (note: for simplicity we used syntehtic reference data in this project that simply reflects the true underlying class distribution of the data)
+    2. The prediction drift: a measure of the difference between the distribution of predictions classes on the new data vs the distribution on the training data (note: for simplicity we used syntehtic reference data in this project that simply reflects the true underlying class distribution of the data).

 Each task is followed by a choice node which checks the output of the task and depending on whether it succeeds or fails continues along the graph.
 In the above, all successful executions take the _right_ branch.